 Assume indivisible technology (if one supplier leaves, output =0).
 Say one supplier has outside option of $100 \Rightarrow$ ends the contract.
-Total surplus gain: +50-100 = -50.
+Total surplus gain for all players: +50-100 = -50.

 With efficient bargaining, supplier could be brought back but his outside option may not be verifiable.
-Under asymmetric information, would have to pay 100 each (infeasible).
+Under asymmetric information, enterprise would have to pay 100 each (infeasible).

 Roland and Verdier (2000): liberalization is freedom to change contracts.
-Fims search for new partners.
+Firms search for new partners.
 If investments are specific to the partnership, investment takes place only once new long term partners are found.
 In the absence of established markets, search can take time.